ChristinaKs/Semester-4/Application Development 02/AppDevTheoryNotes.md

 Log.d(TAG, "Creating the URI...");
 ```

-# Chapter 03
 ## *Layouts and Resources for the UI*

-> This chapter discusses Views, view groups and view hierarchy, the layout editor and *ConstraintLayout*, Event handling as well as Resources and Measurements
+> This subchapter discusses Views, view groups and view hierarchy, the layout editor and *ConstraintLayout*, Event handling as well as Resources and Measurements

 ## ***Views***
 ## What is a view?